-Wasatch Peak Physical Therapy is proud to feature an orthopedic clinical specialist certified in women’s health.
+Wasatch Peak Physical Therapy is proud to feature an Orthopedic Certified Specialist who is also certified in pelvic health.
 We are currently accepting patients suffering from incontinence, constipation, pelvic pain, organ prolapse, postpartum changes, and other pelvic floor and urogynecology issues.
 Many women have found relief from their pain and discomfort through pelvic floor therapy in an outpatient rehabilitation setting.

 What is Pelvic Floor Disorder?

-Pelvic floor disorders are prevalent.
+Pelvic floor disorders are prevalent among women of all ages.
 They affect at least one third of all women and half of all women age 55 and older.

-Pelvic floor disorders do not only affect older women, but also occur in the younger female population.
+Pelvic floor dysfunction affects older women and also occurs in the younger female population.

 The pelvic floor is made up of muscles, ligaments and connective tissue that act like a hammock, running front to back to support the pelvic and abdominal organs.
-It helps to control bowel and bladder and plays a role in sexual activity.
-The pelvic floor is also important in stabilizing the pelvis and is one of the core stabilizers.
+It helps to control bowel and bladder function and plays a role in sexual activity.
+The pelvic floor is also important in stabilizing the pelvis and core.

 How can Physical Therapy help Pelvic Floor Disorders?

-Wasatch Peak Physical Therapy has a Physical Therapist trained in Women’s Health issues who will perform a thorough evaluation to determine the cause of symptoms and design a treatment program that is individualized for each patient.
+Wasatch Peak Physical Therapy has Physical Therapists trained in Women’s Health issues who will perform a thorough evaluation to determine the cause of symptoms and design a treatment program that is individualized for each patient.

-Treatment will vary depending on the symptoms and dysfunctions present.
+Treatment will vary depending on the individual’s symptoms and deficits identified.

-• Biofeedback techniques to improve muscle contraction and relaxation
+- Biofeedback techniques to improve awareness of the pelvic floor, muscle contraction and muscle relaxation

-• Soft tissue mobilization and myofascial release to address muscle imbalances
+- Soft tissue mobilization and myofascial release to address muscle imbalances and normalize muscle tone

-• Education on diet and nutrition to avoid food and drinks that may irritate the bladder
+- Education regarding diet and nutrition to avoid food and drinks that may irritate the bladder

 Do you have a pelvic floor disorder?

-If you answered yes to any of these questions, there may be something you can do about it.
+If you answered yes to any of these questions, there may be something you can do about it and we can help.